Michelle Banfield, RPPManager of Growth & Development 705-739-4220, Ext. email@example.com

 The City of Barrie is considering amendments to Zoning By-law 2009-141 to address cannabis production in the City of Barrie as a result of new legislation enacted by the Government of Canada making recreational cannabis legal.

-The General Committee of the Council of the Corporation of the City of Barrie will hold a public meeting on
+The General Committee of the Council of the Corporation of the City of Barrie held a public meeting on

 Monday, May 6, 2019, at 7:00 p.m. in the Council Chambers of City Hall, 70 Collier Street, to review municipally initiated amendments to the City of Barrie Zoning By-law 2009-141.